bitcharmer/tlb_shootdowns/README.md

 Such mapping is maintained in the [page table](https://en.wikipedia.org/wiki/Page_table).
 Nowadays these structures are quite complex with up to [5 levels](https://en.wikipedia.org/wiki/Intel_5-level_paging) from [Intel's Icelake](https://en.wikipedia.org/wiki/Ice_Lake_(microprocessor)) onwards.
 Here's some [nice read](https://lwn.net/Articles/717293/) on how this support came to be in Linux and how stuff works at this level of complexity.
-Now, because this mapping has to be performed for each and every memory access the process of going to the page table, finding corresponding level 1 entry and following deeper into levels 4 or 5 seems like a lot of work for every instruction that refers to a memory location.
+Now, because this mapping has to be performed for each and every memory access the process of going to the page table, finding corresponding level 1 entry and following deeper into levels 4 or even 5 seems like a lot of work for every instruction that refers to a memory location.
 There's a lot of pointer chasing involved so such overhead would degrade our computers' performance by orders of magnitude.

 So why don't we see this happening?
 Enter the [TLB](https://en.wikipedia.org/wiki/Translation_lookaside_buffer).

-Just like CPU caches data residing in memory, the TLB caches the virtual-to-physical address mappings so we don't have to go through the pain of inspecting page tables every single time the CPU needs to do anything (btw, this process is called page walk).
+Just like CPU caches data residing in RAM, the TLB caches the virtual-to-physical address mappings so we don't have to go through the pain of inspecting page table every single time the CPU needs to do anything (btw, this process is called page walk).
 Nowadays, on x86 there are separate TLBs for data (dTLB) and instructions (iTLB).
 What's more - just like CPU caches - they are divided into access levels.
 For example Intel's Xeon E5-2689 v4 [has 5 TLB caches](http://www.cpu-world.com/CPUs/Xeon/Intel-Xeon%20E5-2689.html):
 * Data TLB0: 2-MB or 4-MB pages, 4-way set associative, 32 entries